Asintado

 Asintado is a 2018 Philippine television drama action series broadcast by ABS-CBN.
 Directed by Lino S. Cayetano, Trina N. Dayrit, Onat A. Diaz, Floy Allan P. Leonardo, Jerome C. Pobocan, Darnel Joy R. Villaflor, Jojo A. Saguin and Jon S. Villarin, it stars Julia Montes, Shaina Magdayao, Paulo Avelino and Aljur Abrenica.
-It aired on the network's Kapamilya Gold line up and worldwide on TFC from January 15 to October 5, 2018, replacing Pusong Ligaw and was replaced by Kadenang Ginto.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from January 15 to October 5, 2018.

 Series overview

 The series follows the paths of the Ramirez siblings who live polar opposite lives after being separated at a young age.
 The siblings' lives are thrust into a world of politics, power and corruption that shake their core values, murder their loved ones and potentially destroy themselves.